YousefNoor24/rock-paper-scissors/README.md

 # rock-paper-scissors
-Creating a Rock Paper Scissors game for The Odin Project
+Creating a Rock Paper Scissors game for The Odin Project Foundation course.